Lawxsz/Lawxsz/README.md

 <p align="justify">
 Welcome to my github profile 📫.
 I'm Law and I'm from Argentina, a programmer.
 Learning and improving day by day ⚡, making tools to help the community.

-⚡ FLASH USDT Software - ⚡ RAT Software FUD - ⚡ Stealer Software FUD - ⚡ Crypter Software - 📮 SMPT Software (With cred for scam) - @Lawxsz Telegram for buy
+⚡ FLASH USDT Software - ⚡ RAT Software FUD - ⚡ Stealer Software FUD - ⚡ Crypter Software - 📮 SMPT Software (With cred for scam) - https://t.me/lawxsz Telegram for buy

 </p>